eVisit patient portal pilot

 This is a pilot.
 Will there be problems to work through because it’s a pilot?

-Yes, there will be problems.
-However, I think on balance it’s worth working through the problems because of the benefits of the portal.
+Yes, there will be problems, workflow issues, and technical hiccups.
+However, we think on balance it’s worth working through the problems because of the benefits of the portal.
+We are confident that we can work through the problems!

 I don’t feel comfortable using this portal, I prefer to continue with e-mail.